Dark Energy Phenomenology in a $f(R,\Sigma,T)$ Gravity Framework: $O_m(z)$ Parameterization Approach: Method of parameterization

-where \( H_0 \) is the Hubble constant at present (\( z = 0 \)).
 A key feature of the \( O_m(z) \) diagnostic is its ability to distinguish between different DE behaviors.
 A constant \( O_m(z) \) value across redshifts, equal to the present-day matter density parameter \( \Omega_{0m} \), indicates a cosmological constant (\( \omega = -1 \)).
 In contrast, a redshift-dependent \( O_m(z) \) suggests dynamical DE.
 Furthermore, the sign of the \( O_m(z) \) provides information about the type of dynamical DE: The positive sign suggests a phantom DE scenario where \( \omega < -1 \) whereas the negative sign indicates a quintessence-like DE regime with \( \omega > -1 \).
-To encompass a wider spectrum of potential DE behaviors, we propose a parameterization of \( O_m(z) \) using a logarithmic function, defined as
+To encompass a wider spectrum of potential DE behaviors, we propose a parameterization of \( O_m(z) \) using a logarithmic function,

+The standard $O_m(z)$ diagnostic, given in Eq.~(\ref{14}), remains constant and equal to $\Omega_{0m}$ for the $\Lambda$CDM scenario.
+In order to capture potential departures from this constant behavior, we introduce the generalized logarithmic form

+where $\alpha$ and $\beta$ are free parameters.
+This functional extension is motivated by the fact that logarithmic terms naturally arise in many cosmological parameterizations of the deceleration parameter $q(z)$ and the equation of state $\omega(z)$, and provide a smooth interpolation between early- and late-time regimes.
+The two-parameter form allows one to probe dynamical dark energy in a model–independent manner while still maintaining analytical simplicity.
+A key property of this parameterization is that the special case $\alpha = 0$ reduces to $Om(z) = \beta$, a constant.
+Identifying $\beta$ with the present-day matter density parameter $\Omega_{0m}$, one recovers the $\Lambda$CDM diagnostic as in Eq.~(\ref{14}).
+Therefore, the proposed form retains the correct $\Lambda$CDM limit and extends it only when $\alpha \neq 0$.
+This makes the new parameterization a controlled generalization of the standard $O_m(z)$ diagnostic.

 In our quest to understand the nature of dark energy (DE) and potential departures from the standard cosmological constant (\(\Lambda\)), we introduce a logarithmic parameterization for the \(O_m(z)\) diagnostic.
 This parameterization is defined by the free parameters \(\alpha\) and \(\beta\), which will be determined through comparisons with observational data.
 The adoption of a logarithmic evolution for \(O_m(z)\) provides a versatile yet physically grounded approach to investigate DE.
 Notably, a logarithmic dependence on redshift \(z\) arises naturally in various physical scenarios, including parameterizations of the deceleration parameter and the equation of state (EoS) parameter.
 This functional form is well-suited for capturing gradual and smooth variations in cosmic evolution across different redshifts, making it appropriate for describing subtle deviations from the \(\Lambda\)CDM model.